-There are a number variations such as
+There are several variations such as

-Mains pressure electric hot water systems are most common.
+Mains pressure electric hot water systems are the most common.
 Cold water coming into the bottom of the system forces hot water out of the top when a hot tap is turned on.
 Therefore the system is always full of water at mains pressure.
 The thermostat senses the temperature of the water at the base of the tank.
 The heating cycle will continue until all of the water in the tank is heated to around 70 degrees C. Mains pressure hot water systems have a temperature and pressure relief valve to relieve excess pressure that occurs during heating.
-This valve should be replace at least once every 5 years.
+This valve should be replaced at least once every 5 years.

 Electric systems are extremely efficient in the way they use energy at around 98%.
 It is the burning of coal to make electricity that makes them bad for the environment.
-Mains pressure water heaters work like a hot water thermos.
+Mains pressure water heaters work like hot water thermos.
 The hot water is under pressure and the storage tank is well insulated.
 The hot water produced in one heating cycle can last days at temperatures too hot to shower in.

 The systems should be serviced at least once every 5 years.

 Some of the advantages and disadvantages of these hot water systems are obvious and some are not.
 Some are relative to your specific location.
-For instance if you live in Tasmania they are more environmentally friendly than gas or gas boosted solar.
-This is because Tasmania derives most of its electricity from hydro power stations.
+For instance, if you live in Tasmania they are more environmentally friendly than gas or gas-boosted solar.
+This is because Tasmania derives most of its electricity from hydropower stations.

 - cheaper to install than other hot systems